Question: "What is Christian missions?"Recommended Resource:

 Christian missions is obeying Christ

-After Christ’s death and resurrection, He commanded the disciples to share the Gospel, the message of His redemption.
-"Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age" (Matthew 28:19-20).
+After Christ’s death and resurrection, the Lord commanded the disciples to share the gospel, the message of His redemption: “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+And surely I am with you always, to the very end of the age” (Matthew 28:19–20).

 This Great Commission applies to Christians today.
-Rather than a burden, obeying His call brings joy and reward in heaven.
-We should fulfill our mission not out of duty but love: “For the love of Christ controls us, having concluded this, that one died for all, therefore all died; and He died for all, that they who live should no longer live for themselves, but for Him who died and rose again on their behalf. . . .
-Now all these things are from God, who reconciled us to Himself through Christ, and gave us the ministry of reconciliation, namely, that God was in Christ reconciling the world to Himself, not counting their trespasses against them, and He has committed to us the word of reconciliation” (2 Corinthians 5:14-21).
+Rather than weighing us down with a burden, obeying God’s call brings joy and reward in heaven.
+We should fulfill our mission not out of duty but love: “For Christ’s love compels us, because we are convinced that one died for all, and therefore all died.
+And he died for all, that those who live should no longer live for themselves but for him who died for them and was raised again. . . .
+All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
+And he has committed to us the message of reconciliation.
+We are therefore Christ’s ambassadors, as though God were making his appeal through us.
+We implore you on Christ’s behalf: Be reconciled to God.
+God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:14–21).

 God could convert everyone using a blinding light and the voice of Christ as He did with the apostle Paul.
 Instead, He gives Christians the mission of reconciliation (Acts 1:8–9).
 He works through us, calling sinners to turn to Christ in repentance and faith.

 Christian missions is sharing Christ